nguyenston/NetherPortal/Research/Bayes_DRO/master_summary.md

 > * Choose the metric $d$ such that $$\limsup_{d(x,x')\to\infty} \frac{L(\theta,x')-L(\theta,x)}{d(x,x')^p}<\infty\ \forall\theta.$$
 > * It is shown that the optima $\lambda$ satisfies $$\lambda \geq\limsup_{d(x,x')\to\infty} \frac{L(\theta,x')-L(\theta,x)}{d(x,x')^p}\ \text{for any }\theta.$$

-# Heterogenous data pitch
+# Heterogeneous data pitch

-Under the context of [[Defining robustness#Worst case sub-population|worst case subpopulation]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
+Under the context of [[defining_robustness#Worst case sub-population|worst case subpopulation]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
 What if we go the other direction and infer solutions that **specialize** towards certain subpopulations.
 For example, consider the following linear regression problem and potential posterior for the slope coefficient:
 $$
 y\sim \mathcal{N}(\boldsymbol{\beta}^{\mathrm{T}}\mathbf{z},\sigma^2)
 $$